Zucchini and Summer Squash Casserole is baked with fresh basil, roma tomatoes and sweet corn. An excellent side dish or tasty vegetarian main course.

 - Pour the egg mixture evenly over the squash.
-Sprinkle the remaining 1 cup of cheddar over top, arrange the thinly sliced tomatoes over the cheese and then sprinkle the remaining 1 cup crackers over the tomatoes.
+Sprinkle the remaining 1 cup of cheddar over top, arrange 2 thinly sliced tomatoes over the cheese and then sprinkle the remaining 1 cup crackers over the tomatoes.

 - Bake until the casserole feels set when pressed gently in the center, about 30-35 minutes.
 Let stand for 5 minutes and serve.

-- Other notes: You can substitute your favorite healthy oil for the butter, but the butter adds better flavor when browning plus remember you're pressing out a lot of it in the colander (do NOT use a butter substitute); I highly recommend using fresh basil and not omitting or substituting with dried, it makes a difference.
+- You can substitute your favorite healthy oil for the butter, but the butter adds better flavor when browning plus remember you're pressing out a lot of it in the colander (do NOT use a butter substitute); I highly recommend using fresh basil and not omitting or substituting with dried, it makes a difference.